alexey-pkv/GodotLighter/docs/SQLNode.md

 This is the primary interface for interacting with the library. `SQLNode` represents a single connection to an SQLite database.

 To connect to an existing database or create a new one, attach a new `SQLNode` to your scene tree.
 The connection is established either when the first command is executed or when the `open()` method is explicitly called.
 If the specified database does not exist, the node will attempt to create it.

-> When the node is deleted, if a connection is still open, it will be closed and safely disposed of (hopfully).
+> When the node is deleted, if a connection is still open, it will be closed and safely disposed of (hopefully).

 ## Properties